Find Export Customers, Analyze Your Markets

 Payment Methods

-Documentary Payment: Payment is made against the presentation of documents.
+Documentary Payment: payment is made against the presentation of documents.

 Foreign Currency Collections and Exchange Transactions